-You'll want to keep this low sodiium White Balsamic Vinaigrette recipe handy because it's delicious and low in sodium!
-Keep a jar in the fridge for a quick salad or a light sauce for fish or chicken!
+If you’re attempting healthy eating and a low sodium diet, you’ll want to keep this low sodium White Balsamic Vinaigrette recipe handy because it’s delicious and easy to make!
+Keep a few mason jars of this homemade dressing on hand for a quick salad or a light sauce for fish or chicken!

-For years, I've tried to make a tasty oil and vinegar salad dressing that I could keep on hand.
-The problem was, the dressing separated because oil and vinegar don't really like each other.
+For years, I’ve tried a thousand healthy homemade salad dressings.
+The problem was, the dressing separated because oil and vinegar don’t really like each other.

-I finally found the secret to making a vinaigrette that actually emulsifies and keeps well in the fridge!
+I finally found the secret to making a silky smooth vinaigrette with a low sodium content and one that actually emulsifies and keeps well in the refrigerator!

 Why you'll love this recipe!

-- Low-sodium/Healthy: most bottled vinaigrettes contain a plethora of ingredients including emulsifiers and sodium.
+- Low-sodium/Healthy/fresh ingredients-most bottled vinaigrettes contain a plethora of ingredients including emulsifiers and sodium.
 A typical oil and vinegar dressing contains 270- 320 mg per 2 tablespoons; this recipe contains 1 mg of sodium per 2 tablespoons, which naturally occurs in dried mustard.

-- Stores well: due to the specific ratios of ingredients in this recipe, the dressing doesn't separate as much as other oil and vinegar combinations; one quick shake of it and it's smooth!
+- Stores well: due to the specific ratios of ingredients in my low sodium vinaigrette recipe, the dressing doesn’t separate as much as other traditional combinations; one quick shake of it and it’s smooth!

-White Balsamic Vinegar, Extra Virgin Olive oil, Italian seasonings (dried), dried mustard, lemon juice and sugar (optional.)
-Do NOT substitute plain distilled white vinegar for the white balsamic.
+White Balsamic Vinegar, Extra Virgin Olive oil, dried Italian seasonings, dried ground mustard, lemon juice concentrate (you can use fresh lemon juice) and sugar (optional.)
+Do NOT substitute plain distilled white vinegar for the white balsamic vinegar.

 Why this recipe works

-No added salt but still has great flavor!
+- No added salt but still has great flavor!
+You’ll be surprised how good a low sodium salad dresssing tastes!

-What they need is something to bring them together...a catalyst.
-In this instance, that "secret something" is Balsamic Vinegar and dry mustard.
+- What they need is something to bring them together…a catalyst.
+In this instance, the “secret somethings” are white Balsamic Vinegar and dry mustard.

-Dry mustard also has emulsifying properties.
-So, the inclusion of these two ingredients in this White Balsamic vinaigrette allow the two opposite ingredients to combine and produce a nice, smooth vinaigrette.
+- Dry mustard also has emulsifying properties.
+So, the inclusion of these two ingredients in this easy vinaigrette recipe allows the two opposite ingredients to combine and produce a nice, smooth vinaigrette.

-Now that I've bored you with the details of WHY...(you can only imagine how popular I am at cocktail parties:)...let's whip up a batch of this white balsamic, low-sodium dressing!
+Now that I’ve bored you with the details of WHY…(you can only imagine how popular I am at cocktail parties:)…let’s whip up a batch of this low-sodium vinaigrette.

 Tips